Sculptures, Plaques, Reliefs, Murals, and Fountains at USC

 - Bench near Bovard Hall.

-- Sculptural reliefs on the Gwyn Wilson Building (John Parkinson and Donald Parkinson, 1927)
+- Sculptural reliefs on the Gwynn Wilson Building (John Parkinson and Donald Parkinson, 1927)

 - Is this a sculpture?
 A pedestal with lion heads in the Associates Park, between Bovard and the Physical Education Building.

-- Memorial to Cesar Chavez, between Annenberg and Taper Hall for the Humanities.
+- Memorial to Cesar Chavez, between Annenberg and Taper Hall for the Humanities [Founders park]

 - J. Seward Johnson, Summer Thinking.
 Founders Park, temporary installation, Fall 2007.